coder-press/technology-blacklist/README.md

-# technology-blacklist - the alternate technology radar
+# Technology Blacklist
-technologoy you should avoid
+The alternate technology radar listing technologoy you should avoid.

 ## unsorted entries
 * mapstruct